 As a recent college graduate, you probably don’t have a long work history to include on your resume.
 To show employers what you’re capable of, draw their attention to the accomplishments you do have.

-To highlight your most important achievements, list your resume education section before your work experience (you’ll switch the two sections on resumes later in your career).
+To highlight your most important achievements, list your resume education section before your work or relevant experience (you’ll switch the two sections on resumes later in your career).

 Your education section includes the following information: